MQuy/mbrowser/Programming Rust 2nd.md

   }
   ```
 - there are two kind of patterns:
-  - irrefutable pattern always match, `let` and `for` only accepts this pattern.
+  - irrefutable pattern always matches, `let` and `for` only accept this pattern.
   - refutable pattern might not match.

 ### 11. Traits and Generics

-- traits is inspired by Haskell's typeclass, while generics is similiar to C++ template (generate machine code for each type `T` that you actually use).
+- traits is inspired by Haskell's typeclass, while generics is similar to C++ template (generate machine code for each type `T` that you use).
-- to use traits methods for a type, you have to explicity import that traits.
+- to use traits methods for a type, you have to explicitly import that traits.
 - C# interface, a value of type T is a reference to any object that implements T, the same for Rust.
   ```rust
   use std::io::Write;